The fledgling Birds of Prey must escape O-Ren’s bomb and catch the Chechen in these climactic chapters to my fanfiction!

 While Sonya hung in place, Canary helped Batgirl up.
 Batgirl’s wounds hindered her.
 The pain got the better of her; Batgirl’s arms gave.

-Canary grabbed her and helped the Gotham vigilante the rest of the way up.
+Canary grabbed her and helped Batgirl the rest of the way up.

-With Batgirl out of the way, Sonya climbed up the line and pulled herself up on the roof.
-Batgirl lay on her back; Sonya stood, hands on knees.
+With Batgirl out of the way, Sonya climbed up the line and pulled herself up onto the roof.
+Batgirl lay on her back; Black Canary stood, hands on her knees.

 Sonya sat on the roof, joining the other women in catching their collective breaths.